SSO vs. Federated Identity Management: A Guide

 • Azure Federated Identity Credentials: OIDC federation for workloads.

-Feature SSO (Organizational Human Users) FI (External Human Users) WIF (Non-Human Identities)
+Feature SSO (Organizational Human Users) FIM (External Human Users) WIF (Nonhuman Identities)

-Primary Use Case Seamless access across organizational apps Partner and vendor collaboration Secure authentication for services and workloads
+Primary Use Case Unified access across organizational apps Partner and vendor collaboration Secure authentication for services and workloads

 Identity Type Human Human Machine